oh2mp/esp32_energymeter/README.md

 If the button is pressed more than 5 seconds, the board's LED will blink 5 times and then the program saves the pulse count at the moment to the NVS.
 Just like resetting a trip meter in a car.

-## An example picture of suitable energy meter
+## An example picture of a suitable energy meter

 ![energy meter](s/dds-1y.jpg)